PolMestres/polmestres.github.io/research.md

 - Control barrier function theory
 - Using control theory to provide learning algorithms with guarantees
 - Using learning to speed up control
-- Systems theory for algorithm analysis and design
+- Systems theoretic perspectives on algorithm analysis and design
 - Hierarchical planning and control